 It is also a lesson for regulators as well as legislators and policy makers not to assume the existing framework works.
 More importantly not to go into protective mode of the existing framework.

 I was working in the UK during these heady times.
 It was obvious the taxi and black cabs conduct was clearly wanting.
-The fact that the mini cab industry an alternative which supplemented the taxi service served a valuable purpose that did not sink in.
+The fact that the mini cab industry an alternative which supplemented the taxi service served a valuable purpose did not sink in.
 It too was an innovation then and also used private cars and part-time individuals mainly.

 Not just in the UK, you continue to see taxi service abuses such as refusing to turn on the meter, doing circular routes, overcharging, rude conduct etc across many countries.
 So there are opportunities and commuters need to be served better.
-Taxi mafias continue to dominate Thailand and Indonesia so the opportunities to take markets share from them is there.
+Taxi mafias continue to dominate Thailand and Indonesia are examples, so the opportunities to take market share from them is there.
 And is the aged regulations that allowed these abuses.
 Time for change.